Q&A

 • People without higher education

-• Freelancers / self-employed
+• Freelancers and self-employed

 • Seasonal workers